 As Kate Rheaume-Bleue notes in her book “The Calcium Paradox,”

-Calcium supplementation increases the occurrence of heart attack and stroke with-or-without vitamin D, showing that the latter has no protective effect here.
+Calcium supplementation decreases cardiovascular health with-or-without vitamin D, showing that the latter has no protective effect here.
 Even worse, it’s possible that the soaring popularity of vitamin D might actually be compounding the problem.

 Under certain circumstances, vitamin D increases arterial calcification.
 Vitamin D specifically accelerates the accumulation of arterial calcification in vitamin K2–deficient conditions.
 With all the good news about vitamin D, how could this be?
 The news about vitamin D hasn’t been all good, just the widely publicized news.

-Other studies show just the opposite— that higher blood levels of vitamin D are associated with more arterial plaque.
+Other studies show just the opposite— that higher blood levels of vitamin D are associated with more arterial stiffness .
 This double-edged sword can be partially explained by understanding what vitamin D does and doesn’t do with calcium.